Hybrid vehicle drivetrain: Toyota Hybrid System (Hybrid Synergy Drive)

+Global Hybrid Cooperation two-mode hybrid

 Early Hybrid Synergy Drive.
 Generation 1/Generation 2 (chained) ICE-MG1-MG2 Power Split Device HSD is shown.
 MG2 ratio permanently set at 1:1.

 Late Hybrid Synergy Drive.
 Generation 3 (chainless) ICE-MG1 Power Split Device/MG2 Motor Speed Reduction Device HSD is shown.
 MG2 ratio permanently set at 2.5:1.

-General Motors, BMW, and DaimlerChrysler collaborated on a system named "Two-Mode Hybrid" as part of the Global Hybrid Cooperation.
+General Motors, BMW, and DaimlerChrysler collaborated on a system named two-mode hybrid as part of the Global Hybrid Cooperation.
 The technology was released in the fall of 2007 on the Chevrolet Tahoe Hybrid.
 The system was also featured on the GMC Graphite SUV concept vehicle at the 2005 North American International Auto Show in Detroit.
-BYD Auto's F3DM sedan is a series-parallel plug-in hybrid automobile, which went on sale in China in 2008.
+BYD Auto's F3DM sedan is a series–parallel plug-in hybrid automobile, which went on sale in China in 2008.

-The Two-Mode Hybrid name highlights the drive-train's ability to operate in all-electric (Mode 1, or Input-Split) as well as hybrid (Mode 2, or Compound-Split) modes.
+The two-mode hybrid name highlights the drive-train's ability to operate in all-electric (Mode 1, or Input-Split) as well as hybrid (Mode 2, or Compound-Split) modes.
 The design allows for operation in more than two modes.
 Two power-split modes are available, along with several fixed-gear (essentially parallel hybrid) regimes.
 Such a design can be referred to as a multi-regime design.
-The Two-Mode Hybrid powertrain design can be classified as a compound-split design, since the addition of four clutches within the transmission allows for multiple configurations of engine power-splitting.
+The two-mode hybrid powertrain design can be classified as a compound-split design, since the addition of four clutches within the transmission allows for multiple configurations of engine power-splitting.
 In addition to the clutches, this transmission has a second planetary gearset.
 The objective of the design is to vary the percentage of mechanically vs. electrically transmitted power to cope both with low-speed and high-speed operating conditions.
 This enables smaller motors to do the job of larger motors when compared to single-mode systems, because the derived electrical peak power is proportional to the width of the continuous variation range.
-The four fixed gears enable the Two-Mode Hybrid to function like a conventional parallel hybrid under high continuous power regions such as sustained high speed cruising or trailer towing.
+The four fixed gears enable the two-mode hybrid to function like a conventional parallel hybrid under high continuous power regions such as sustained high speed cruising or trailer towing.
 Full electric boost is available in fixed-gear modes.